 The members of the board of the company report to the chairman about their concerns.
 The Chairman then brings attention to these in the board meetings.
 On the other side, the senior executives or the senior managers of the company report to the CEO about the daily tasks that the latter supervises.

 It is the job of the chairman to delegate the board members so that they can serve as a united committee of advisors.
 The CEO, once again, delegates the senior executives and managers to serve as a successful and fast-paced business unit.
+This is another difference between chairman and ceo.

 6. Experience of Executive Chairman vs. CEO